Editorial Policies

 • Professional Resources can be annotated bibliographies, other items designed for practical use within the profession, or essays that review the developments (as opposed to the literature) in specified areas in a way that describes particular initiatives and places them in the context of broader trends.
 (Length varies)

-Questions about the above types of articles, or to discuss an article idea, contact:
+If you have questions about an article, or to discuss an article idea, contact:

 AMY COOPER CARY